ympek/floodsar/README.md

 * The default 1D algorithm looks for an optimal threshold below which the SAR pixels values are labeled as "flooded".
 The detailed description of the algorithm is provided in [Berezowski et al. 2019](https://ieeexplore.ieee.org/abstract/document/8899239).
 In short, the optimal threshold is chosen by the highes correlation of the labeled flooding area and the river gauge observations from the .csv file.
 Note: this is _not_ the Otsu method.
 Please set the following parameters for `-a 1D` algorithm:
    - `-n`, the comma-separated search space: `start,end,step`.
 If the SAR images are in dB a good starting point would be `-n 0.001,0.2,0.001` to search for the threshold value from 0.001 to 0.2 with a step of 0.001.
 * The 2D algorithm performs a k-means clustering of a two dimentional (VV and VH) dataset containing all SAR images.
-In the second step an optimal set of clusters that has a highest correlation with the river gauge observation is found.
+In the second step an optimal set of clusters that has a highest correlation with the river gauge observation is chosen.
 This algorithm is _similar_ to multiclass Otsu due to utilization of k-means, but works on multiple images at the same time and points out which cluster combinations are the best for flood labeling.
-The set may have one or more flood clusters depending on the case.
-The remaining culsters are set as non-flooded clusters.
+The set may have one or more clusters labeled as flooded depending on the case.
+The remaining culsters are labeled as non-flooded.
 Please set the following parameters for `-a 2D` algorithm:
    - `-n`, the comma-separated number of target clusters to try with kmeans: `start,end`.
 A good starting point would be `-n 2,5` to test kmeans results with 2, 3, 4, and 5 target clusters.
    - `-m`, the comma-separated list of maximum backscattering value for clustering: `VV,VH`.
 This is an important parameter, which limits the two-dimentional space in which the clustering is performed to a maximum value separtely for each polarization.
 If too high values are present in the dataset the kmeans will have dificulties to find properly flooded clusters.
 A good maximum values in case of dB data would be `-m 0.1,05` to set maximum value of 0.1 for VV and 0.5 for VH data.
 Mind that if data is in linear power or other units a different set of maximum will be required than in this example.
 The best is to analyze the histogram of few VV and VH images before setting this parameter.
    - `-k`, the maximum number of k-means iterations.
 A too low number, e.g. 2, will result in poor clusteriong and a too high number will take a long time to process.
 A good starting point would be the default `-k 10`.
 After run with 10 iteration one may check if increasing `-k` results in higher correlations.